Citrus College is proud to be the first established community college in Los Angeles County, established 1915.

 College education is not inexpensive.
 California community colleges offer the least expensive option for California state residents.
 Always ask perspective colleges for pass rates for NREMT examinations and clinical/ride-along opportunities before making an informed decision.
 California community colleges are in most cases ALWAYS the least expense alternative for all career technical education training (CTE) for EMT.

-Expense estimates are current as of Spring 2015, but subject to change.
+Expense estimates are current as of Fall 2016, but subject to change.

 CC tuition - $46.00 per unit x 7 = $322.00

 Uniform polo shirt = $25.00

 Initial B-Ground and Drug Test = $58.00

 Physical/TB/Tdap Clearance = $105.00 (maybe less if you have your immunizations)